Named "Americana Instrumental Group of the Year" at the 2013 Appalachian Cultural Music Association Awards!

 play a unique blend of Appalachian Americana music featuring hammered dulcimer, mountain dulcimer, guitar, and old-time banjo.
 Steve and Ruth play and sing the music reminiscent of the old homeplace where family, love, faith, and sense of place are the foundations of heritage and traditions.

-Steve and Ruth, both of Scottish heritage, have been performing together for nearly 40 years across the United States and around the world.
+Steve and Ruth, both of Scottish heritage, have been performing together for 40 years across the United States and around the world.

 Dirty Linen Folk & World Music Magazine says “ Ruth Smith's touch on the hammered dulcimer is absolutely magical, with exquisite phrasing, highlighting the range of